 3. How will gonorrhea infection affect my chances of getting pregnant?

-It depends on several factors, such as how long you have been infected and whether the infection has migrated into your upper genital tract.
-Pelvic inflammatory disease, which can be caused by untreated gonorrhea infection, increases the chances of infertility in females who have the condition.
+It depends on several factors, such as how long you have been infected and whether the infection has spread into your upper genital tract (i.e., uterus, fallopian tubes, ovaries).
+Pelvic inflammatory disease, which is caused primarily by gonorrhea or chlamydia infection, leads to infertility in about 20 percent of women who have the condition.

-4. Does having gonorrhea put me at greater risk for other sexually transmitted diseases (STDs)?
+4. Does having gonorrhea put me at greater risk for other sexually transmitted infections (STIs)?

 Yes.
-Gonorrhea infection increases your risk of HIV by producing more of the type of white blood cells to which HIV attaches itself.
-The risk factors for gonorrhea also put you at risk for other STDs, especially chlamydia, which is often found in the same populations that are infected with gonorrhea.
+Gonorrhea infection results in inflammation and increased production of white blood cells, which the HIV virus preferentially infects.
+The risk factors for contracting gonorrhea also put you at risk for contracting other STIs, especially chlamydia, which is often found in the same populations that are infected with gonorrhea.

 5. What are the side effects from gonorrhea treatment?

 Gonorrhea can be cured with antibiotics without causing significant side effects.
-However, you must receive an injection and/or take all of the prescribed pills to be cured.
+However, you must receive an injection and/or take all of the prescribed medication to be cured.

 6. How is pelvic inflammatory disease treated?